ajaxorg/treehugger/README.md

     ["2", Num("3")]

 Why is that?
-The AST is traversed top to bottom by `collect`.
+The AST is traversed top to bottom by `collectTopDown`.
 On its way, it will try to match every node first against the `Num(n)` pattern.
 If that succeeds, the function after it in the argument list is executed, if the function returns a value other than `false`, the traversal stops at that branch and the result